manelpuig/rUBot_mecanum_ws/Documentation/02a_rubot_setup_hw_rock.md

 ### **1.2. wifi configuration**

-The rock5b board have a wireless module (https://es.rs-online.com/web/p/complementos-para-placas-rock/2563901) able to:
+The rock5b board has a wireless module (https://es.rs-online.com/web/p/complementos-para-placas-rock/2563901) able to:
 - configure a Hotspot
 - and a wifi connection